Skip to content

 Most gates accept a fraction parameter for partial application:

 Fractional gates are key to creating gradual quantum effects.
-Hex Diffusion uses hadamard(prop, 0.05) for slow probability diffusion, while Bloch Invaders uses y(prop, 0.3) for precise Bloch sphere navigation.
+For example, hadamard(prop, 0.05) for slow probability diffusion, or y(prop, 0.3) for precise Bloch sphere navigation.

 Powered by Quantum Forge